shinosakarb/tebukuro/README_EN.md

   - [ ] Manage communities and events from mobile devices

 - **Energize your communities**
-  - [ ] Simple procedure for releasing new events to communities' site
+  - [ ] Simple procedure for opening new events in communities
   - [ ] Upload photos from events (with notifications to social media)
   - [ ] Hold private events